dbrabon/file_adoption/README.md

 - **Add to Managed Files** – Displays the files scheduled for adoption.
 Entries are pulled directly from the `file_adoption_index` table after filtering out ignored directories and patterns.
+- **Run full scan** – Button at the bottom of the form that immediately executes a full cron-style scan of the public files directory.

 Changes are stored in `file_adoption.settings`.